christianalfoni/jflux/DOCUMENTATION.md

   // First argument is the name of the plugin, f.ex. $('a').dropdown() will be
   // 'dropdown'.
 The second argument is only needed if the plugin is triggered
-  // on a nested element in the template.
+  // on a nested element in the DOM representation.
 The last argument are the options passed
   // to the plugin
   this.plugin('someJQueryPlugin', 'span', {someOption: 'someValue'});
   this.render = function (compile) {